keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

   To fully implement the `KeptnSLIProvider` interface, it's necessary to implement the following functions.
   `EvaluateQuery`(Fetches metric values from the dummy provider)
-   - This function fetches metric values based on the provided metric query from the dummy provider.
+   - This function fetches metric values based on the provided metric query from the provider.
      It evaluates the query and returns the metric values along with any additional data if required.
   `EvaluateQueryForStep`(Fetches metric values with step interval from the provider)